 As BHD is a hereditary disease, it is important to realise that you may develop more than one tumour over time.
-With non-hereditary (sporadic) kidney cancers, the standard treatment is to remove the whole kidney.
+With non-hereditary (sporadic) kidney cancers, one of the standard treatments is to remove part of or all of the affected kidney.
 This is not appropriate treatment for a BHD patient, unless absolutely necessary, as you may develop tumours in the remaining kidney at a later date.
 The goal of treating BHD kidney tumours is to preserve as much kidney function for as long as possible.

 In rare cases, usually when someone doesn’t know they have BHD and didn’t have regular scans, a BHD patient only finds out they have kidney cancer very late in the disease course.
 This might mean that the tumour has spread, or that there are so many tumours in one kidney, that the kidney has to be removed.
 In these cases, the patient will need additional treatment.

-There are a number of treatments available such as tyrosine kinase inhibitors, mTOR inhibitors, and immunotherapy, and these treatments are discussed on the Advanced kidney cancer treatments page.
+There are a number of different treatment options available such as tyrosine kinase inhibitors, mTOR inhibitors, and immunotherapy, and these treatments are discussed on the advanced kidney cancer treatments page.

 If you do need to have a large amount of kidney tissue, or even a whole kidney, removed (radical nephrectomy), it is still possible to live a normal life.
 However, keeping your remaining kidney healthy is very important, and there are a number of lifestyle changes you can make to do this, such as maintaining a healthy weight and blood pressure, and not smoking.
 Your doctor will be able to give you more information about this.

 More detailed information about treatment is split into two sections: